Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: AMERICAN COMMUNITY SURVEY AND MODEL MOTIVATION

 The PUMS sample in a given PUMA for a given period is a subset of the full ACS sample for that same area and period, and the sample weights in the PUMS are not the same as the weights used to construct the ACS estimates \citep{pums2015}.
 Both the ACS estimates and PUMS are currently published based on one and five years of the survey, known as 1-year and 5-year period estimates and PUMS, respectively.
 Though areal units with less than 65,000 people only have published 5-year period estimates, in previous years areal units with at least 20,000 people also had published 3-year period estimates \citep{acs2014design}.

 At the PUMA level, the PUMS provides detailed distributional information about a wide variety of variables measured on households and individuals.
 At the tract level, however, only a set of specific estimates are available.
 Many variables only have basic summary statistics published, such as means.
-Some variables, such as household income or age of householder, have more detailed information available, though, as discussed in Section~\ref{sec:intro}, not necessarily the information a data user is interested in.
-The ACS published the following 5-year tract-level income distribution period estimates: mean income, median income, Gini coefficient of income, the 20th, 40th, 60th, 80th, and 95th percentiles of income, and the proportion of households with incomes in 12 income bins defined by the following breaks: $\$5,000$, $\$10,000$, $\$15,000$, $\$20,000$, $\$25,000$, $\$35,000$, $\$50,000$, $\$75,000$, $\$100,000$, $\$150,000$, and $\$200,000$ \citep{acs2015pums,acs2015quintiles,acs2015gini,acs2015income,acs2015financial}.
+Some variables, such as household income or age of householder, have more detailed information available, though not necessarily the information a data user is interested in.
+In 2015 the ACS published the following 5-year tract-level income distribution period estimates: mean income, median income, Gini index of income, the 20th, 40th, 60th, 80th, and 95th percentiles of income, income shares of each quintile and the top 5\% of the income distribution, and the proportion of households with incomes in 12 income bins defined by the following breaks: $\$5,000$, $\$10,000$, $\$15,000$, $\$20,000$, $\$25,000$, $\$35,000$, $\$50,000$, $\$75,000$, $\$100,000$, $\$150,000$, and $\$200,000$ \citep{acs2015quintiles,acs2015shares,acs2015gini,acs2015income,acs2015financial}.
 Each tract-level estimate also has a corresponding margin of error (MOE) so that $\mathrm{estimate} \pm \mathrm{MOE}$ determines a 90\% confidence interval, and $\mathrm{MOE}/1.645$ is the standard error of the estimate.